hapax/hapax.github.io/assets/shower.md

 #### The Coandă effect

 Schmidt's explanation is appealing exotic.
-But it is hard for the ordinary person to test.
-More surprisingly, there is another mechanism which seems just as important
+But it is hard for the ordinary person to test, and there is another mechanism which seems just as important, and leads to a surprising analogy between shower curtains and plane wings.

 #### References